Google Pixel 9 vs. Pixel 8: Which should you buy?

 (Image credit: Apoorva Bhardwaj / Android Central)

-Google isn't the best when it comes to hardware, and the brand has different priorities, focusing on its AI engine instead of the latest Arm designs.
-That means the Tensor G4 on the Pixel 9 isn't as fast as the Snapdragon 8 Gen 3, and if you want the absolute best hardware, you really need to consider something like the OnePlus 12.
+Google isn't the best in hardware, and the brand has different priorities, focusing on its AI engine instead of the latest Arm designs.
+That means the Tensor G4 on the Pixel 9 isn't as fast as the Snapdragon 8 Gen 3, and if you want the absolute best hardware, you need to consider something like the OnePlus 12.

-Having said that, the Tensor G4 does enough to ensure you won't see any slowdowns in daily use.
-I used the Tensor G3 on the Pixel 8 extensively over the course of the last year, and the only problem I ran into is thermal management; Google doesn't use any effective means to manage heat on its devices, so when you play a game, the chip tends to throttle sooner than its rivals.
+The Tensor G4 does enough to ensure you won't see any slowdowns in daily use.
+I used the Tensor G3 on the Pixel 8 extensively over the last year, and the only problem I ran into was thermal management.
+Google doesn't use effective means to manage heat on its devices, so when you play a game, the chip tends to throttle sooner than its rivals.
+We noticed that the Tensor G4 still throttles, but the thermal headroom has been improved which means it doesn't get as hot, so you can game for longer before any throttling kicks in.

 Swipe to scroll horizontally